 - Average Nightly Hotel Cost: $185

 Of all the top vacation spots in America, Washington, DC is one of the best for travelers with a love for historical sites, museums, and art.
 Between the Smithsonian National Museums, National Portrait Gallery, National Museum of African American History & Culture, and more, DC has over 70 unique museums to visit.
 The nation’s capital is also home to some of the best Fourth of July celebrations in the country, including A Capitol Fourth and several other fireworks displays throughout the area—so tourists going on vacation during Independence Day should definitely put DC on their to-visit list!
 Foodies can also find plenty of spots to check out in DC, including foodie favorites like Thip Khao and Shibuya Eatery.
 There are several great places to shop, too, including shopping districts in Georgetown and CityCenterDC.
 Get outside at one of the many parks within the city itself like the National Mall & Memorial Park, where you can walk to iconic structures like the Lincoln Memorial and Washington Monument.
 Because this is such a fantastic summer vacation for students, families, and young adults, it’s best to schedule tours of the White House and Capitol building a few months before traveling!

 Need a place to store summer vacation gear after your trip?
 Extra Space Storage has convenient storage facilities throughout the U.S. to help with your self storage needs.
-Find a facility near you!
+Find a storage rental near you!